Oliver-Binns/Website/Content/posts/team-restructure.md

 This is true of both new work and maintenance.
 When we build a new feature in our mobile app, we do the work for both iOS and Android.
 Often this will require new backend APIs to be built and, since our infrastructure is written in code, sometimes these will even require help from AWS platform specialists.
-When each of these different specialisms sit in different teams, it requires a lot of upfront planning to ensure dependencies are met in the correct order, and if anything goes wrong we would have to replan multiple teams' roadmaps.
+When each of these different specialisms sit in different teams, it requires a lot of upfront planning to ensure dependencies are met in the correct order, and if anything goes wrong we would have to replan multiple teams’ roadmaps.

 ![Team Structure diagram.
 A discovery team with arrows for Features 1, 2 and 3 pointing at three other teams: backend, mobile and platform.
 The discovery team contains a tech lead, product managers, business analysts, performance analyst, user researcher and designers.
 The backend team contains a tech lead, typescript developers and automation QA.
 The mobile team contains a tech lead, Android developers, iOS developers, automation QA and manual QA.
 The platform team contains a tech lead and platform developers.](../../Images/team-restructure-before.png)
 *Our Old Team Structure — Teams are split by discipline*